Business Works Here

 We are home to a broad range of industries including paper manufacturing, wood products, food processing, auto processing, metal fabrication, chemical processing, beverage distribution, aviation and distribution.
 Our superb infrastructure, well-trained labor force, forward-thinking leadership, enticing incentives, well-developed sites, and international transport system combine for a perfect recipe for successful business.

 Development - What makes Glynn County so attractive to business and industry?
 The same things that make it attractive to people: climate, location and surroundings.
-For starters, we don’t get snowed in or flooded out, so work progresses without interruption for most of the 258 work-days per year.
-Location is ideal—far enough from big cities to avoid their problems, close enough for ready access to products and services.
-Major highways, a jetport with an 8,000 foot runway, two Class I railway lines - CSX and Norfolk Southern, in addition to one short line Rail Link, AMTRAK passenger service in nearby Jesup and, of course our “side door,” the Atlantic Ocean, link us to the world.
+For starters, our temperate climate allows work to normally progress without interruption throughout the entire year.
+Our location is ideal—far enough from big cities to avoid their problems, close enough for ready access to products and services.
+Our surroundings are exceptional for business and link us to the world: major highways and interstate, a jetport with an 8,000 foot runway, two Class I railway lines (CSX and Norfolk Southern), in addition to one short line rail link, AMTRAK passenger service in neighboring locations and, of course, our “side door,” the Atlantic Ocean.

 To remain well-positioned for future growth, continued upgrades to infrastructure have been a priority in recent years.
 On Colonel’s Island’s Southside, an additional 850 acres of auto-processing capacity was added; BMW returned to the Port of Brunswick, and Mercedes-Benz built a 70,000 square-foot vehicle preparation center, consolidating its Southeastern shipping operations and making the Port of Brunswick Mercedes-Benz USA’s South Atlantic Hub.
 Including BMW and Mercedes, some 15 automobile manufacturers import and export vehicles through the Colonel’s Island Terminal.